How To Pay Fatal Accident Compensation For The Benefit Of A Child

 If a claim is made for an adult, compensation payments are made as soon as the claim concludes whereas the child compensation is paid into court until the child reaches the age of majority (turns into an adult).

-See our child accident claims process article for an explanation of the child compensation claims process when the child themselves suffer injury.
+See our child accident claims process article for an explanation of the claims process when a child suffers personal injury.

 Importantly – a child compensation claim cannot conclude without a hearing before a judge in a minor settlement hearing / infant approval hearing with a litigation friend providing the instructions on behalf of the child at the hearing.